Main focus: The art of dialogue

-Topics: new work, co-creation, transformative leadership, art of hosting, collective organisation, conference facilitation, strategic design
+Topics: new work, co-creation, collaboration tools, transformative leadership, dialogue, art of hosting, collective organisation, conference facilitation

 Services: Talk, Moderation, Workshop management, Consulting, Coaching, Interview